 In this one Bob Grim (uncle to former White Sox director of business development and broadcasting Bob Grim) threw one high and tight to outfielder Dave Philley in the home half of the sixth inning.
 The ball glanced off of Philley’s shoulder and bounced into his batting helmet, knocking it off.
 Philley charged the mound, as the benches and bullpens emptied.
 Both players swung at each other, as the rest of the teams held each other back.

 The White Sox purchased the contract of pitcher Turk Lown from the Reds.
 Lown and teammate Gerry Staley, also acquired via the purchase route in 1956, gave the White Sox one of the top bullpens in baseball during the late 1950s/early 1960s.
 They were especially effective during the 1959 AL pennant season.
-That year, Lown would go 9-2 with a 2.89 ERA and 15 saves.
+That year, Lown went 9-2 with a 2.89 ERA and 15 saves.
 Staley also had 15 saves that year, and the pair led the league in that category.

 And in both cases, the Sox would lose the game!